storskegg/Block-PT2399/README.md

 A simple delay/echo design block based on the venerable PTC PT2399.

+## Features

+- Star Grounds: This board features a 2-star ground configuration
+    1. All ground connections from and relating directly to the PT2399, and its dedicated power supply (`7805`) have their own trace to the negative lead on the `7805`'s `100uF` bypass capacitor.
+    2. The above ground star, and all other ground connections (e.g. JFET impedance buffer) have their own traces back to `Sig_gnd`.
+- Onboard regulation: The PT2399 is a particularly noisy beast, and must have its own power rail.
+As such, this board has its own 7805 regulator, and bypass capacitor (`100uF` located as close to the PT2399 as possible, while facilitating the star ground to the chip's supporting circuitry, and mfr's fabrication constraints.)

 ## Background

 I've been working on a blues harp preamp for a buddy, and have been working on